Sociology (SOCI)

 SOCI 497.
 Research Methods and Proposal.
 1 Unit.

 This course studies the processes of social inquiry and introduces research methods, with particular attention to the design and execution of quantitative and qualitative social research, including the nature, goals, and logic of social research and the structure and processes of inquiry.
 Topics include problem formulation; causation; the role of theory in social research; conceptualization, operationalization, and measurement; reliability and validity; quantitative and qualitative methods of data collection; coding; introduction to data analysis; and ethical and political issues of social research.
 A major component of the course is preparation of the written research proposal that serves as the basis for the senior research project in SOCI 499.
 Students orally present their proposals for departmental approval.
-Prerequisites: SOCI 101S, SOCI 394.
+Prerequisites: SOCI 101S, SOCI 394, SOCI 496.
 Prerequisite to SOCI 499.
 (This course is open to other social science majors and minors, with permission of the instructor.)
 Writing enhanced course.

 SOCI 499.
 Senior Project.
 1 Unit.

 In this research course, students execute the research project they proposed in SOCI 497 and present the findings of their studies in an oral presentation and in a written report which contains an abstract; a problem statement and research objectives or hypotheses; identification of the main concepts and variables, including their definition, operationalization, and measurement; a review of the pertinent theoretical and empirical literature; a description of the study design and execution; findings and their interpretation; summary, conclusions, implications, and suggestions for further research; a bibliography; and a copy of the research instrument.
 One of four core courses required of sociology majors; offered every fall semester; should be taken in the senior year.
 Prerequisites: SOCI 101S, SOCI 394, SOCI 398Q, and SOCI 497.
-(Sociology majors who are also majoring in another social science discipline or allied interdisciplinary field may fulfill this requirement by completing a senior project in another social science department or allied interdisciplinary program; must to be approved by the sociology faculty members, in conjunction with the faculty members in the other department or program, prior to initiation of the Senior Project course.).
+(Sociology majors who are also majoring in another social science discipline or allied interdisciplinary field may fulfill this requirement by completing a senior project in another social science department or allied interdisciplinary program; must be approved by the sociology faculty members, in conjunction with the faculty members in the other department or program, prior to initiation of the Senior Project course.).